passWallet/Towan/README.md

 #### Generate Public Testnet Master Key

 You can use [Copay](https://copay.io/).
-It allow Tesnet wallet and you can get the Public Master key.
+It allows Testnet wallet and you can get the Public Master key.

 Once you have it, you can change it in address/models.py (Need to create a script to ask it automatically the first time).